varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 Multiple subroutines
 ~~~~~~~~~~~~~~~~~~~~
-If multiple subroutines with the the name of one of the builtin
+If multiple subroutines with the name of one of the builtin
 ones are defined, they are concatenated in the order in which they
 appear in the source.
 The default versions distributed with Varnish will be implicitly